BayAreaMetro/petrale/README.md

 * applications: the various products and analyses supported by basis
 * basemap: information on the current state of buildings and their inhabitants
-* control totals: region-wide forecasts for households and employment
+* incoming:
 * policies: information on existing local and regional land use policies
-* scripts: code to modify or integrate datasets
+* regional: region-wide forecasts for households and employment
+* travel:
 * zones: various boundary files and related data for TAZs, MAZs, Jurisdictions, PDAs, etc; geographic lookups